Real Estate Victoria | Sell My House in Victoria

 Step 5: Signing the contract of sale for real estate Victoria:

-The next step in the legal process of selling a property in VIC is for you and the buyer to both sign the contract of sale.
+The next step in the legal process of selling a property in Victoria is for you and the buyer to both sign the contract of sale.
 Once an offer is counter-signed by the vendor it becomes an enforceable contract of sale.
 All signatories must be given a copy.

 From this point, you could consider marking your property as “Under Contract” on various websites, but you should still keep a record of any enquiries from other buyers in case the sale falls through.